selfup/icom-cmd/README.md

 # ICOM Powershell Serialport Command Sender

-Was built for ICOM radio but can be used for anything that accepts Hex Codes over Serial Port :pray:
+Was built for ICOM radio but can be used for anything that accepts Hex Codes/Binary over Serial Port :pray:

 Example of the script sending numbers over a serialport :tada: